The 2017 Sacramento Press Club Journalism Scholarships

 Thank you for considering a donation to the Sacramento Press Club’s journalism scholarship program.
 The Sacramento Press Club, a nonprofit, public benefit 501(c)(3) corporation, has been awarding scholarships to journalism students in California since 1974.
 Your tax deductible donation will help us continue to support the next generation of California journalists.
 A receipt for your donation will be mailed to your credit card billing address.
-The Sacramento Press Club is proud to honor Earl “Squire” Behrens, Jean Stephens, Jerry Gillam and Nereida Skelton with journalism scholarships permanently named in their honor.
-In 2014 we are also pleased to honor Dan Walters, Kathleen Beasley and K.W.
-Lee.
+The Sacramento Press Club is proud to honor Earl “Squire” Behrens, Jean Stephens, Jerry Gillam, Dan Walters and Nereida Skelton with journalism scholarships permanently named in their honor.
+In 2017, we are also pleased to honor Steve Swatt and Julie Soderlund.

 Earl “Squire” Behrens, a former political editor of the San Francisco Chronicle who covered the state Capitol for a half-century.
 He wrote the widely read column Political Notes.
 Behrens was described by his fellow SF Chronicle columnist Herb Caen this way: “The Squire was a delightful fellow and a stern judge of character.”

 President Nixon honored Behrens in 1970 when he requested that the privilege of closing his July 30th news conference in Los Angeles with “Thank you, Mr. President,” – which is traditionally accorded to the senior wire service reporter – be given to Behrens.
 Behrens was presented the Presidential Medal of Freedom by President Nixon on April 22, 1970.
 In 1973 the National Association of Governor also honored Behrens with a resolution that said in part, “”WHEREAS, this man has devoted more than 40 years of his life covering meetings of the National Governors’ Conference with a flair that has made him a landmark of achievement in an industry filled with professionals.”